minakov/CastMediaPlayerStreamingDRM/README.md

 # CastMediaPlayerStreamingDRM
 ===============================

-This Google Cast sample app demonstrates how to do streaming on Chromecast.
-It uses Cast Receiver SDK and Media Player library.
+This Google Cast sample app demonstrates how to play streaming media on Chromecast.
+It uses Cast Receiver SDK and Media Player Library.
 It highlights the following features.

 * Streaming: MPEG-DASH, Smooth Streaming, and HLS
 * Enable live streaming